deviprasadlutta/Phishing-Link-Scanner/README.md

 Edit
 python phishing_scanner.py
 Running the Executable
-Download PhishingLinkScanner.exe from the dist or release folder.
+Download PhishingLinkScanner.exe from the dist or release folder

-Launch the application by double-clicking the file.
+Double-click the executable file to launch the GUI

-Enter any URL to scan using VirusTotal.
+Enter a URL to scan using VirusTotal

 Future Enhancements
-Add support for other threat intelligence APIs
+Add support for additional threat intelligence APIs

-Save scan results locally
+Enable saving scan results locally

-Add command-line interface (CLI) mode
+Introduce command-line interface (CLI) support

-Convert to cross-platform GUI application (e.g., using PyQt)
+Convert to a cross-platform GUI using PyQt or similar

 Author
 Deviprasad
+Undergraduate Engineering Student | Cybersecurity Enthusiast

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more details.